-Medical Residency Interviews Scheduling Tips
+Scheduling Tips for Medical Residency Interviews

 You’ve submitted your ERAS application, all of your LoRs are in, your school uploaded your MSPE, and now here you are, waiting for the “wave” of residency interview invites that you hope is going to hit you.
 For some, there may indeed be a tsunami of invites; for others, however, interviews may be a bit more scarce.
 Whichever boat you ultimately find yourself in, it’s important to know what to do when you start receiving your invites.

 For starters, it may be helpful to have an idea of when certain programs will have their interview days–especially programs you either hope or know you are going to interview at (like your home institution).
-This way, if you are invited to a program that has multiple interview dates, you can try to select your date strategically.
+If you know the best time to schedule residency interviews and if you are invited to a program that has multiple interview dates, you can try to select your date strategically.

 RSVP to the interview invitation ASAP to ensure you get the interview date you want.
-Some applicants find it helpful to create a gmail account specific to ERAS so that notifications to that account are clearly interview invitations and won’t be overlooked/end up in spam.
-Then you can have an email for that specific email account pushed to your phone/tablet and set notifications so that you will be aware when you receive an invite.
+Some applicants find it helpful to create a gmail account specific to ERAS so that notifications to that account are clearly interview invitations and won’t be overlooked or /end up in spam.
+Then you can have an email for that specific email account pushed to your phone or tablet and set notifications so that you will be aware when you receive an invite.

-If you received an interview offer and are not going to go, let the program know ASAP so that they can offer the date to someone else.
+If you received an interview offer and are not going to go, let the program or program director know ASAP so that they can offer the date to someone else.
 It is common courtesy to your fellow applicants.
-In general, it is considered unprofessional to cancel an interview <2 weeks in advance.
-If you need to swap interview days, either reach out to the program or check the online forums (usually organized Google Sheets where you can see if another applicant will want to swap with you).
+In general, during the residency interview process, it is considered unprofessional to cancel an interview less than 2 weeks in advance.
+That’s true whether it is an online interview or in-person.

 Lastly, consider scheduling your most desirable program interviews later in the cycle so that you can use the initial ones as a “warm-up”.
 Similarly, if you are someone who has received a lot of interview invites and don’t think you will go on all of them, it can be helpful to schedule interviews at programs you are less interested in towards the end of the interview season so that you are able to cancel them with enough prior notice to the program.